bdietz/dlf-checklist/PITCHME.md

  - Data Stewardship Action Team
  - Johns Hopkins University Libraries
  - National Center for Atmospheric Research
-Note: Naturally we started with an environmental scan to make sure no one had done this.
+Note: Naturally we started with an environmental scan to make sure others hadn't already done this.
 We started by poking around the web, which was inefficient.
-Bertha sent a message to the DataCure list.
+Bertha ultimately sent a message to the DataCure list.
 We receive three responses.
-DSAT (complicated, not ready for prime time); JHS (oriented to DMP reviews); NCAR (well-developed but specialized to them); seemed to indicate an interest and a need
+One was the Data Stewardship Action Team (which was still in development and looked to require more technical build time than we were willing to invest); one was Johns Hopkins (oriented to DMP reviews); one was from the National Center for Atmospheric Research (well-developed but specialized to them).
+The responses and non-responses seemed to indicate both support and a lack.
 ---
 @title[Audience]
 ### For a general audience, by generalists
-Note: With that in mind...we could not tailor a checklist for a certain domain or lab, and we did not want to presume too much about how researchers conduct their research
+Note: We could not tailor a checklist for a certain domain or lab, and we did not want to presume too much about how researchers conduct their research
 ---
 @title[Research Lifecycle]
 ### Data Lifecycle as Map for Data Management
 > ...you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in...

 Kristin Briney, [Data Management for Researchers](http://dataabinitio.com/?page_id=672)
-Note: https://catalog.lib.ncsu.edu/record/NCSU3913377 We ultimately found Kristin Briney's Data Management for Researchers to be the most useful model.
+Note: The most logical organizing principle seemed to be the research data lifecycle.
 ---
 @title[Research Lifecycle]
 ### Data Lifecycle
 <img src="assets/research-lifecycle.png" alt="Research Lifecycle models" width="1000px" height="456px">

-Note: We started by referencing various research lifecycle models.
-There are lot to choose from, some are extremely complicated and would not map to a checklist, and we wanted to make this a simple tool for researchers to use.
+Note: So, we started by referencing various data lifecycle models.
+If you haven't looked recently there are lot out there, some are extremely complicated and would not map to a checklist, and we wanted to make this a simple tool for researchers to use.
+We ultimately found Kristin Briney's Data Management for Researchers to be the most useful model.
 ---
 @title[Research Lifecycle]
 ### Lifecycle: Sections